scouzi1966/homebrew-afm/README.md

 afm --port 8080 --verbose

 # Single prompt mode
-afm -i "you are a pirate, speeak in pirate jargon" -s "Explain quantum computing" afm -i "you are a stubborn french speaking assistant.
+afm -i "you are a pirate, speak in pirate jargon" -s "Explain quantum computing" afm -i "you are a stubborn french speaking assistant.
 You only reply in french.
 Translate to french when necessary" -s "Write a story about Einstein"

 # Pipe input support